life

 2. AI MLOps: Feature Store PoC

-As mentioned above I had started reading Designing Machine Learning Systems by Chip Huyen in the start of 2024.
-Learning about best practices in a holistic Machine Learning Life Cycle inspired me to connect more with our MLOps team.
-In our discussions we identified a technical debt in the form of overlapping data pipelines within a significant portion of our around 30 batch pipelines in production.
+Inspired by reading Designing Machine Learning Systems by Chip Huyen and learning about best practices in a holistic Machine Learning Life Cycle, I got deeply involved with our MLOps team in leveling up our MLOps game.
+Together, we identified a technical debt in the form of overlapping feature engineering work across ~30 batch pipelines in production.

-As a young ML Engineer, I remember spending 2 weeks building a search ML pipeline from scratch that I later found out could have just been modified from another team’s project that used the same data.
-I can say, I have always had a passion for automation and standardization.
-This need to standardize and centralize features across multiple pipelines and projects resulted a proposal for the re-architecture of our AI MLOps systems, centered around developing AI Group’s first Feature Store as a proof-of-concept (PoC).
+I remember the frustration I felt building a search feature pipeline from scratch in my first year, only to realize later that a similar one already existed in another team’s repo.
+I have always had a passion for automation and standardization.
+I highlighted the need to centralize features across multiple pipelines and proposed the re-architecture of our AI MLOps systems, centered around developing AI Group’s first Feature Store PoC, a single source of truth for engineered features.

-Although it is still early in my MLOps journey, I strongly believe that Google has set the standard in this space, and their documentation is a gold mine of learning.
-They summarize a Golden Path to MLOps, which became my go-to resource for understanding how to incrementally build an organization’s MLOps capabilities across CI/CD/CT pipelines.
+Although it is still early in my MLOps journey, I’ve found Google’s documentation invaluable, especially their a Golden Path to MLOps, which became my blueprint for understanding how to incrementally build an organization’s MLOps capabilities across CI/CD/CT pipelines.
 It shows how higher levels of automation could accelerate the ML lifecycle.
 Higher the level, higher the velocity of deploying new models given new data/implementations.

 While our journey towards MLOps maturity shares commonalities with Google’s levels, it is not a direct testament to Google’s MLOps level definitions.
 Instead, it reflects our unique path, tailored to our specific challenges, infrastructure, and business needs.
-By understanding where we stand and the steps we’ve taken, we can better appreciate our progress and identify areas for further improvement.
-Here was my take on our starting point and destination:
+Understanding our starting point and mapping our progress has helped us focus on meaningful improvements:

 MLOps Maturity Levels